trishabatshya/dev-days/system-design.md

 ### If asked: what would you do differently if you had 3 months instead of 12 days?

 ### If asked: explain RAG to someone who has never heard of it

+## Known limitations and honest gaps

+- The agent's web_search and calculator tools occasionally fail due to Groq's llama-3.3-70b-versatile model formatting tool calls incorrectly.
+The fallback answers from the model's own knowledge, but the tool is not always called.

+- The FAISS index in day6-rag and day10-pipeline is in-memory only.
+  A server restart loses all dynamically added documents.

+- No production deployment yet — requires a cloud provider account.
+  All services run locally via Docker Compose or individual uvicorn processes.

+- No monitoring or alerting.
+Errors are visible only in server logs.

+- The Kafka consumer offset is not persisted across restarts in the current implementation, so documents published while the consumer was down are not replayed automatically.

+---

+## What comes next

+- Deploy to Railway or Render
+- Add Prometheus metrics to each FastAPI service
+- Replace in-memory FAISS with Qdrant for persistence
+- Add GitHub Actions CI/CD pipeline
+- Read Designing Data-Intensive Applications (Kleppmann) systematically
+- Contribute to an open source RAG or agent framework